julesjazz/grapefruitlab/content/print/pity-fear.md

 ### [Mia - A Sea of Bitterness]

 Now I’m here, on stage.
 There’s a violence just in choosing what to say, and what to leave out?
-Who am I protecting, and who gets left behind?
+Who am I protecting, and who will be cast as a villain?
 I’m so scared to say anything real, that I spend all my time hiding behind Aristotle, Plato, Agraulos, and Sappho.

 They say hindsight is 20/20, but they also say that the winner writes the history book.
 And, either way… I am the one on stage, telling the story, aren’t I?
 I never promised the truth!
 But I am here.
-Flesh and blood Miriam, on stage.
-Scripted and wearing this… Is that any less real than who I am at home, or at the grocery store?
+Flesh and blood.
+Miriam, on stage.
+Scripted and wearing this… But is that any less real than who I am at home, or at the grocery store?

-But I also understand the One Rule for making queer art.
+I also understand the One Rule for making queer art.
 The more pain I suffer, the more applause I get for my honesty.
 Authenticity.
-The classic role for a trans woman on stage, to evoking either pity or fear so that _you_ might be cleansed… of what?
+The classic role for a trans woman on stage, to evoke either pity or fear so that _you_ might be cleansed… of what?
 Your own discomfort?
 About my body?
 My trauma?
 My joy?
 My gender?

 I remember talking to my aunt, after the divorce.
 We were sitting around her kitchen table late at night, and she says *you’ll know you’re ready to start dating again once the stories you tell every day don't involve your ex.* Which is awkward.
 Here I am 15 years later, standing on stage, talking about her again.
 I guess I’m not ready to date yet… Sorry Erin.
 Sorry Rae.